-The Malaysian Anti-Corruption Commission Act 2009 (the MACC Act) provides for the establishment of the Malaysian Anti-Corruption Commission (MACC) and sets out the liability for companies and individuals who provide or attempt to provide 'gratification' or engage in corrupt practices.
+The Malaysian Anti-Corruption Commission Act 2009 provides for the establishment of the Malaysian Anti-Corruption Commission and sets out the liability for companies and individuals who provide or attempt to provide 'gratification' or engage in corrupt practices.
 'Gratification' includes money, donation, gift, employment or any service or favour of any description including protection from any penalty.
-The penalties set out in the MACC Act were enhanced in 2018, in accordance with the Malaysian government's fight against corruption and plans to increase corporate governance standards among companies and businesses in the private or public sectors that operate in Malaysia or that conduct activities outside Malaysia which has the effect of corruption affecting a Malaysian company or business.